 The new offensive by Iraqi forces started on February 19th, and so far the city’s international airport, a military base and a few neighborhoods have been recaptured.
 In January, the Iraqi army announced full liberation of eastern Mosul after three months of fighting.

 Managing Editor, Veterans Today

-Posted by Jim W. Dean, Managing Editor on March 1, 2017, With 684 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on March 1, 2017, With 689 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.